Azure/azure-iot-sdk-node/device/samples/readme.md

 **4) Build it**

-For the TypeScrip samples, we need to Run the `build` command to transpile the TypeScript code into the JavaScript files:
+For the TypeScript samples, we need to run the `build` command to transpile the TypeScript code into the JavaScript files:

 ```
 npm run build